BlameOmar/rambler_memory/README.md

 pointer (usually through a function called `data` or `ptr`) and manually call those functions if you need to.

 ## C-API ##

 This library also exports a C-API so that it may be used widely.
 The functions `shared_memory_reserve`, `shared_memory_share`, and `shared_memory_release` equivalent to the fuctions `reserve_memory`, `share_memory` and `release_memory` when called on the default manager.

+## License ##

+This library is licensed under a permisive (MIT) license.
+See "LICENSE.md" for details.